Sodo and Humbo

 Only 3% of Ethiopia’s natural forest remain.
 The advanced deforestation leads to increased greenhouse gas emissions, reduced sequestration of carbon in soil and trees, and vulnerable ecosystems.

-Moreover, deforestation has damaged the Ethiopian agriculture sector, which supplies over 90% of the population with their livelihood, with soil erosion, flooding and drought.
+Moreover, deforestation has damaged the Ethiopian agriculture sector, which supplies over 90 percent of the population with their livelihood, with soil erosion, flooding and drought.
 This means an increasingly insecure food supply and income generation for one of the world’s poorest populations.